One of the most popular diet supplements I have been noticing at the gym is a fat loss product called Vintage Burn.

 Unlike many other supplements, Vintage Burn comes in the form of capsules that contain a healthy list of natural and vegetarian-friendly ingredients (more on these in the next section).

 Along with the fat burning ones, there are also stimulants mixed in to help you stay mentally focused and motivated.

 Essentially, the company took a holistic look at what an athlete needs to get the most out of a training session: increased energy, more fat burning, and motivation to keep up performance.

 The makers also claim that the formula they came up with ensures that weight loss is achieved by targeting fat storage and avoiding the loss of muscle tissue.
 This is something that I always advise clients to pay close attention to, as not all weight loss is the same.

-Now, let’s take a look what’s actually in it.
+Now, let’s take a look at what’s actually in it.

 What Are The Ingredients?

 First of all, on the positive side, the company doesn’t hide behind a proprietary blend or secret sauce.
 So many other supplements do this, and it really annoys the crap out of me.
 So, kudos to Old School for publishing the details.

 Each serving has a precise combination of ingredients, and I sat down with my friend Susan who is a registered dietician.
 We went through all of the ingredients, and she explained to me what they are.

 While I’m a total science nerd when it comes to this stuff, I’ll spare you a long and boring TL;DR section by giving you the CliffsNotes instead.